NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Fey's Trickery.md

 * * *

 You connect with the fey trickster within yourself to create whimsical illusory duplicates that distract your foes.
-This has the effects of [[Mirror Image|Mirror Image]].
+This has the effects of [[Spells/Mirror Image|Mirror Image]].

 *Source: Pathfinder Dark Archive*
 *OGL*